-Questions or concerns about discrimination against students based on sex, including sexual harassment should be directed to the Superintendent and the district Title IX coordinator.
-Questions or concerns about discrimination on the basis of a disability should be directed to Dr. Veronica Gutierrez.
+Questions or concerns about discrimination against students based on sex, including sexual harassment should be directed to the Superintendent, the district Title IX coordinator.
+Questions or concerns about discrimination on the basis of a disability should be directed to Jana Kieschnick, the district ADA/Section 504 coordinator.
 All other questions or concerns relating to discrimination based on any other reasons should be directed to the Superintendent.